 Rental assistance may be provided on a short term basis from 3 to 12 months.
-Families will be required to pay the entire rent to owner when his or her income has stabilized.
+Families will be required to pay the entire rent to the owner when his or her income has stabilized.
 The agency will conduct a reexamination of the client’s income to determine eligibility.
 If the agency determines more rental or assistance is needed for stabilization, the agency may continue to pay on a case by case basis.
 The owner will be provided an exit notice of when assistance will terminate.

 Rent to Owner